-Given the strong trading links between India and the Arabian Gulf, it is therefore not surprising that if we were looking for a watch for me in Bahrain in the late 1960s, a West End Watch Co model would have been an obvious choice.
+Given the strong trading links between India and the nascent Arab Gulf States, it is therefore not surprising that if we were looking for a watch for me in Bahrain in the late 1960s, a West End Watch Co model would have been an obvious choice.
 As watch strap seller David Boettcher states in his comprehensive review, “The West End brand gave the Swiss-made watches a distinctly imperial feel, and the clever juxtaposition of Swiss precision engineering and an Empire brand name was a hit.”

 I am fairly certain that my Sowar has never been serviced and that the back has never been opened since it left the factory.
 This, combined with the waterproofing system, would explain why the dial and hands are in such good condition.
 The case back (on which I scratched my initials, undoubtedly with the compass from my standard issue “Oxford” mathematical instruments kit, evidence that I took it with me to boarding school) is a decagonal form similar to many dive watches of the period.